BobFett3185/AgentsToolsMCPDemo/README.md

 ## Summary

 With no buzzwords, all this really boils down to giving an LLM access to tools it can ask you for.
 The LLM decides which tool or sub-agent it needs to complete its task and tells you.
-You have to handle this and call the correct Python function.
+You handle that request by calling the correct Python function.
 Then you give the result back to the LLM, which uses it to either answer the user or call another tool.

 This is known as the agent loop.

-Multi-agent orchestration is the same loop with one extra layer.
-The top-level agent calls a sub-agent as a tool, and that sub-agent can call its own tools.
+Multi-agent orchestration uses the same loop, but breaks the work into parts.
-This helps keep each agent focused and makes the system easier to explain: one agent coordinates, while smaller specialist agents do the focused work.
+One agent coordinates the overall request, while smaller specialist agents do focused work with their own tools.

 We strongly encourage you to keep building so here are some suggestions for future improvements for this specific project: